batulhs/AI-2048-game/README.md

 ---

 ## 🤝 Contributions
-This project was independently developed in its entirety, including the game mechanics, AI logic, feature implementation, and documentation.
+This project was independently developed in its entirety by Batul H Suratwala, including the game mechanics, AI logic, feature implementation, and documentation.